ABOUT ED

 He remained "the doctor" throughout his illness, deciding when to medicate himself and when to refuse treatment.
 In consequence this meant that despite his failing health he was not unduly restricted in what he could do until the final month of his life.

-Ed wanted his life to make a difference and he had embarked upon a career that had already fulfilled so much and know doubt would have achieved so much more as both a medical practitioner and researcher.
+Ed wanted his life to make a difference and he had embarked upon a career that had already fulfilled so much and would no doubt have achieved so much more as both a medical practitioner and researcher.

 Ed touched the lives of so many people as a doctor, partner, son, brother, uncle, nephew, friend and more latterly as a patient and his death has left a huge void in the lives of all those who knew him.